Ski Hi Lee: Professional wrestling career

 Leedy began wrestling in 1944.
-During the late 1940s, he wrestled for various promotions in Canada and the United States.
+During the late 1940s, he wrestled for various promotions in the United States and Canada.
 Midget wrestler Sky Low Low, who debuted in the late 1940s, adopted his ring name in reference to Lee.

 By 1950, Lee was appearing with the Calgary, Alberta-based Big Time Wrestling promotion.
 On 26 February 1951, Lee defeated Al Mills for the promotion's NWA Canadian Heavyweight Championship.
 Mills regained the championship from Lee the following month.
 Lee won the championship from Mills a second time on 29 January 1952, once again losing the championship to Mills in a rematch the following month.
 On 2 April 1955, Lee and Earl McCready defeated Fritz Von Erich and Lou Sjoberg for the Alberta Tag Team Championship.
 They lost the championship back to Von Erich and Sjoberg later that month.
 On 20 May 1955, Lee defeated Von Erich and Sjoberg for the championship a second time, this time with Don Lee as his partner.
 Lee continued to wrestle for Big Time Wrestling until at least 1956.

 In 1957, Lee wrestled 30 matches in Australia - including two bouts against NWA World Heavyweight Champion Lou Thesz - followed by a single bout in New Zealand.
+In mid-1957, Lee wrestled for NWA Los Angeles, where he briefly held the NWA International Television Tag Team Championship alongside Shag Thomas.
 In late-1957, Lee began wrestling for the Honolulu, Hawaii-based promotion 50th State Big Time Wrestling.
 He continued to wrestle for the promotion until early 1959.
 During his stint in Hawaii, Lee lived in Waikiki in Honolulu.

 In late-1958, Lee toured Japan with the Japan Pro Wrestling Alliance, participating in the "International Competitions of the Fall" series as one-half of a tag team with Don Leo Jonathan.
 While in East Asia, Lee visited Formosa during the Second Taiwan Strait Crisis, reportedly being introduced to Chiang Kai-shek.

 In the early-1960s, Lee toured South Africa.
 In 1961, Jeremy Taylor recorded a satirical song entitled "Ag Pleez Deddy" ("Oh Please Daddy") in which reference is made to a scheduled bout between Lee and the South African wrestler Willie Liebenberg.

-After finishing his tour, Lee flew to the United Kingdom in 1962 to exchange his pay, which he had been given in sterling.
+After finishing his tour, Lee flew to the United Kingdom in 1962 to exchange his pay, which he had been given in pound sterling.
 He ultimately settled in the UK, working for Joint Promotions and other companies.
 During his time in the UK, he faced Tiger Joe Robinson in a bout that promoter Atholl Oakeley described as "one of the finest fights ever seen in London".

 Leedy's last recorded bouts were in mid-1968, when he toured Japan with International Wrestling Enterprise as part of its "Big Summer Series".